mccarthy-m-g/palettes/README.md

 coverage](https://codecov.io/gh/mccarthy-m-g/palettes/branch/main/graph/badge.svg)](https://app.codecov.io/gh/mccarthy-m-g/palettes?branch=main)
 <!-- badges: end -->

-palettes is an R package for working with colour palettes.
-The goal of palettes is to provide methods for working with colour palettes, particularly for developers who want to make their own colour palette package.
-It is in very early development.
+palettes is an R package for working with colour vectors and colour palettes.
+There are three main goals to the palettes package, each described in a vignette:

+-   To provide a new family of colour classes (`palettes_colour` and `palettes_palette`) that always print as hex codes with colour previews; `vignette("palettes")`.

+-   To provide a comprehensive library of methods for working with colour vectors and colour palettes, including methods for ggplot2, `vignette("ggplot2")`; gt, `vignette("gt")`; biscale, `vignette("biscale")`; and other colour packages, `vignette("compatibility")`.

+-   To make it easy for anyone to make their own colour palette package;
+    `vignette("creating-packages")`.
+Colour palette packages made with
+    palettes exist solely for the purpose of distributing colour palettes and get access to all the features of palettes for free.

 ## Installation